firebase/extensions/storage-resize-images/POSTINSTALL.md

 - [`Content-Type`](https://developer.mozilla.org/docs/Web/HTTP/Headers/Content-Type)
 - [user-provided metadata](https://cloud.google.com/storage/docs/metadata#custom-metadata) (except Firebase storage download tokens)

+Be aware of the following when using this extension:

+- Each original image must have a valid [image MIME type](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types#Image_types) specified in its [`Content-Type` metadata](https://developer.mozilla.org/docs/Web/HTTP/Headers/Content-Type) (for example, `image/png`).

-Note that if you configured the `Cache-Control header for resized images` param, the specified value will overwrite the value copied from the original image.
+- If you configured the `Cache-Control header for resized images` param, the specified value will overwrite the value copied from the original image.
 Learn more about image metadata in the [Cloud Storage documentation](https://firebase.google.com/docs/storage/).

 ### Monitoring